-How to Think Better: Workshops on Great Strategic Thinking
+How to Think Better: Workshops on Strategic Thinking from ACS

 Ordinary thinking leads to ordinary decisions and produces ordinary results.